Self Care Strategies for the Artist

 7. Optimistic thinking the glass is half full; if you think it half empty be aware

-that there is another way of looking at it…with awareness comes change.
+that there is another way of looking at it

 8. Finding what is greater than yourself and dedicating yourself to it: the spirit of